CentroEPiaggio/solo12_exp/README.md

 ## Installation

 Either use Docker or copy the `src` directory in your ROS 2 workspace.
-The repo has been tested in ROS 2 humble.
+The repo has been tested in ROS 2 Humble.

 To use the Docker installation, follow the Preliminaries instructions [here](https://github.com/ddebenedittis/docker_ros_nvidia?tab=readme-ov-file#preliminaries).
-Afterward, build (once) and run the Docker image with the following commands:
+Afterward, build the image (once) and run the Docker image with the following commands:
 - Build:
     ```shell
     ./build.bash [-r]